-PR by Design is a two par phase); and the implement series of innovative and tra and its municipalities to competition and in the futu can leverage and bring priv ition, (i.e., planning/design - The Program will create a Government of Puerto Rico and immediately after the case how private developers
+PR by Design is a two-par phase); and the implemen series of innovative and tra and its municipalities to competition and in the futu can leverage and bring priva NOTE: Being infrastructure the backbone of a resilient Puerto Rico and the foundation for the economic development, PRDOH takes the Non-Federal Match program as one of the priorities from the infrastructure sector.

-NOTE: Being in frastru cture th ne back bone

-of a resilient Puert o Rico o and the

-founda tion for the econ omic

-develo oment, PRDOH takes the Non-

-Federa l Match progra m as one of f the

-prioriti es from t he infra structu ire sect or.

 Following the planning and design phase of the competition, the Program will also allow specific projects to be implemented.
 Projects are expected to benefit the public, in addition to being focused on infrastructure and economic development initiatives in strategic regeneration nodes and within opportunity zones across the Island.
-It is expected that the designs to be implemented through the Program will result in major transformations in critical sectors, enabling and ensuring the long term growth and viability of Puerto Rico, while making residents and communities more resilient.
+It is expected that the designs to be implemented through the Program will result in major transformations in critical sectors, enabling and ensuring the long-term growth and viability of Puerto Rico, while making residents and communities more resilient.